ShamilAkhmadyshev/BussinesTheme/README.md

-🏢 BussinesTheme
+# 🏢 Business Theme

-Description:
-A responsive business landing page template built with HTML5 and CSS3.
-Includes sections like “Home”, “About”, and “Services”, along with favicons and image assets.
+A clean and responsive **business landing page** built with HTML and CSS.
+The project includes multiple sections such as “Home”, “About”, and “Services”, as well as favicons and high-quality images.

-Features:
+## 🌟 Features
+- Responsive layout for all screen sizes

-Clean and modern design
+- Minimal and modern design

-Fully responsive layout

-Easy to customize
+- Easy to customize for any company

-Tech Stack:
-HTML • CSS
+## 🛠️ Technologies
+- HTML5
+- CSS3

+## 🚀 How to Run
+Simply open the file: